ablomm/ablomm-cpu/docs/assembler/expressions.md

 Identifiers are explained further in the [Assignments document](assignments.md) and [Labels document](labels.md).

-Expresions can also contain registers:
+Expressions can also contain registers:

 ```asm
 ld r1, *(r2 + 3 * 2);